-How and when to apply for financial aid

-Incoming freshmen

-Submit a University of Wisconsin System Application for Admission Form and indicate in the appropriate section that you want to apply for financial aid.
-This form is available at your high school guidance office and at all University of Wisconsin campuses.
-It should be filed after October 1 and before March 1 if at all possible.

-(Continue the checklist below under "All Students")

-Continuing students, transfer students, re-entry students and self-supporting students

-File the UW Center System Financial Aids Application.
+How and when to apply for financial aid ncoming freshmen Submit a University of Wisconsin System Application for Admission Form and indicate in the appropriate section that you want to apply for financial aid.
+This form is available at your high school guidance office and at all University of Wisconsin campuses It should be filed after October 1 and before March 1 if at all possible.
+(Continue the checklist below under "All Students") Continuing students, transfer students, reentry students and self-supporting students File the UW Centers Financial Aids Application.
 This should be filed after January 1 and before March 1 if at all possible.
 If you are a transfer student, file a financial aid transcript from each postsecondary educational institution you have attended.
 These transcripts must be on file with the Financial Aid Office before you receive your aid.
-The forms are available at all Center System Financial Aid Offices.

-(Continue the checklist below under "All Students")
+The forms are available at all Center Financial Aid Offices.
+(Continue the checklist below under "All Students") all students File a Financial Aid Form (FAF).

-All students

-File a Financial Aid Form (FAF) \.
 Forms are available in the Office of Student Services.
-Be sure to indicate in the appropriate place on the FAF\ that you wish to be considered for the Pell Grant (formerly known as the Basic Grant).
-The Office of Education will then send you a Student Eligibility Report (SER) indicating eligibility for the Pell Grant.
-The FAF\ should be filed as soon as possible after January 1 for the following academic year (September through May).

-Submit the SER to the Office of Financial Aids even if it indicates that you are ineligible for a Pell (Basic) Grant.
-Consideration for other funds will not be made until the SER is turned in.
+Be sure to indicate in the appropriate place on the FAF that you wish to be considered for the Pell Grant (formerly known as the Basic Grant).
+The Office of Education will then send you a Student Aid Report (SAR) indicating eligibility for the Pell Grant.
+The FAF should be filed as soon as possible after January 1 for the following academic year (September through May).
+Submit the SAR to the Office of Financial Aids even if it indicates that you are ineligible for a Pell (Basic) Grant.
+Consideration for other funds will not be made until the SAR is turned in.

-\ Due to a possible change in 1982-83, another form may be substituted for the FAF.
-Check with your high school guidance counselor or Center System Financial Aid Office to determine what form is required.

-Students must make application for financial aid each year.
-Awards do not transfer to other campuses outside the U.W.
-Center System nor does eligibility carry over from year to year.
+tudents must make application for financial aid each year.
+Awards do not transfer to other campuses except other U.W.